Community Planning and Facility Partnership

 Ministry of Education Guidelines

-The Ministry of Education released revised facility partnership guidelines in March 2015.
-The new Community Planning and Partnerships Guideline is intended to assist school boards in establishing more facility partnerships, and to support effective planning with community partners for the use of space in new and existing facilities.
+The Ministry of Education’s Community Planning and Partnerships Guideline is intended to assist school boards in establishing more facility partnerships, and to support effective planning with community partners for the use of space in new and existing facilities.
 This guideline was released in conjunction with the revised Pupil Accommodation Review Guidelines.